OlekKapera/spring-nexus-integration/README.md

-# Integrating Spring with Nexus as proxy and staging repository using Docker
+# Integrating Spring backend with Nexus server used as Maven and Docker repository

-In this tutorial I will show you how to configure spring-boot application and Nexus server to be used as a proxy for dependencies and as a docker repository that will store built images of your application.
+In this tutorial I will show you how to configure a spring-boot application and a Nexus server to be used as a proxy for dependencies and as a Docker repository for storing built images of your application.
+Both Spring and Nexus will be containerized.

 ## Prerequisites

-* docker
+* Docker
-* java
+* Java
-* spring project
+* Spring application
-* maven
+* Maven / Maven wrapper

 ## Starting Nexus

-First of all we need to start Nexus server as a Docker container.
+First of all, we need to start Nexus server as a Docker container.
 We use official Sonatype's image called `sonatype/nexus3`.
 We also need to expose internal container ports to a host's environment so that we can interact with it.
-Port `8081` will be used as default Nexus port and `8082` is for Docker repository.
+Port `8081` will be used as default Nexus port and `8082` is for the Docker repository.
 We also specify volume with `-v` option.
-This will ensure that even if containers stops, all our data will persist.
+This will ensure that even if the container stops, all our data will persist.

 ```
 docker run -p 8081:8081 -p 8082:8082 --name nexus --detach -v nexus-data:/nexus-data sonatype/nexus3
 ```

-After the server starts you should log in to the server.
+After the server starts you should log in.
 1. In your browser go to address `localhost:8081`.
 2. Click `Sign in`.
 3. In your terminal enter command
 ```
 docker container exec -it nexus more /nexus-data/admin.password
 ```
-4. Copy the content, this is your admin password for now.
+4. Copy returned content.
+This is your admin password for now.
-5. In the browser type in login: `admin` and password is the one you just copied from terminal.
+5. In the browser type in login: `admin` and password is the one you just copied from the terminal.
 6. Click `Sign in`.
 7. Click `Next`.
 8. Enter twice the new password for your admin account.
 Click `Next`.